5 Ways Social Media Can Ruin Your Online Security

 Don’t click blind if you’re unsure of where you’ll end up – you could end up right in the middle of a malicious website that’ll fill you up with viruses and malware.

 3. Thinking you’re safe when you’re not

-Not knowing when to be cautious is the biggest problem for many social media users.
+Not knowing when to be cautious is the biggest problem for many social media users, especially teens and kids.
 So many people assume that they’re safe because they’re on their own personal computer, and nothing bad could happen.
 I mean, what do you have that anyone would want to take?

 Well, not only are you putting yourself at risk with this attitude, but those you’re connected to as well.
 No matter whether it’s a public post on a wall, or a ‘private’ message between friends, never post:

 - Your travel plans – who knows who might be there waiting for you.

 - Bank account details – even in private message.

 - Your daily schedule – someone may decide to ‘meet up’ with you without an invite.

 - The birthdates, workplaces, schools, or real time locations of anyone.

 This will help you protect yourself, and those in your networks.
 Never before in human history have people been so willing to tell complete strangers information that was once solemnly private.